for-l00p/meetup_rsvp_prediction/README.md

 Group category has little to do with yes-RSVP count but there might be some influence with topic model.

+<b>Try it out yourself!</b>

+To test out the model's prediction, go to the RSVP Event Predictor notebook.
+You will need to pass in the event ID (the last digits in the event URL) and you will get back the event name, group name, predicted yes-RSVP count, and actual yes-RSVP count.

 ## Next Steps